-OUR IB LEARNER PROFILE Underpinning the whole International Baccalaureate Diploma Programme at Southbank is our IB learner profile.
+OUR IB LEARNER PROFILE

+Underpinning the whole International Baccalaureate Diploma Programme at Southbank is our IB learner profile.
 It describes a broad range of human capacities and responsibilities.
-Our aim is to develop learners who embody these 10 attributes: - Inquirers we nurture our curiosity, developing skills for inquiry and research.
-We know how to learn independent with others.
-We learn with enthusiasm and sustain our lo learning throughout life. - 2 Knowledgeable we develop and use conceptual understanding, exploring knowledge across a range of disciplines.
-We engage with issues and ideas that have lo global significance. - 3 Thinkers we use critical and creative thinking skills to a and take responsible action on complex problems.
-We examinitiative in making reasoned, ethical decisions. - 4 Communicators we express ourselves confidently and creatively in more than one language and in many ways.
-A collaborate effectively, listening carefully to the perspective other individuals and groups. - 5 Principled we act with integrity and honesty, with a stro sense of fairness and justice, and with respect for the digr and rights of people everywhere.
-We take responsibility for actions and their consequences. ls for ndently and our love of 6 Open-minded - we critically appreciate our own cultures and personal histories, as well as the values and traditions of others We seek and evaluate a range of points of view, and we are willing to grow from the experience. of ave local and 7 Risk takers - we approach uncertainty with forethought and determination; we work independently and cooperatively to explore new ideas and innovative strategies.
-We are resourceful and resilient in the face of challenges and change. s to analyse Ve exercise y and 8 Balanced - we understand the importance of balancing different aspects of our lives - intellectual, physical, and emotional - to achieve wellbeing for ourselves and others.
-We recognise our interdependence with other people and with the world in which we live. ays.
-We pectives of 9 Caring - we show empathy, compassion and respect.
-We have a commitment to service, and we act to make a positive difference in the lives of others and in the world around us. a strong ne dignity ility for our 10 Reflective - we thoughtfully consider the world and our own ideas and experience.
+Our aim is to develop learners who embody these 10 attributes:

+- Inquirers we nurture our curiosity, developing skills for inquiry and research.
+We know how to learn independently and with others.
+We learn with enthusiasm and sustain our love of learning throughout life. - 2 Knowledgeable we develop and use conceptual understanding, exploring knowledge across a range of disciplines.
+We engage with issues and ideas that have local and global significance. - Thinkers we use critical and creative thinking skills to analyse and take responsible action on complex problems.
+We exercise initiative in making reasoned, ethical decisions. - Communicators we express ourselves confidently and creatively in more than one language and in many ways.
+We collaborate effectively, listening carefully to the perspectives of other individuals and groups. - Principled we act with integrity and honesty, with a strong sense of fairness and justice, and with respect for the dignity and rights of people everywhere.
+We take responsibility for our actions and their consequences.

+- Open-minded we critically appreciate our own cultures and personal histories, as well as the values and traditions of others.
+We seek and evaluate a range of points of view, and we are willing to grow from the experience. - Risk takers we approach uncertainty with forethought and determination; we work independently and cooperatively to explore new ideas and innovative strategies.
+We are resourceful and resilient in the face of challenges and change. - Balanced we understand the importance of balancing different aspects of our lives intellectual, physical, and emotional to achieve wellbeing for ourselves and others.
+We recognise our interdependence with other people and with the world in which we live. - Garing we show empathy, compassion and respect.
+We have a commitment to service, and we act to make a positive difference in the lives of others and in the world around us. - Reflective we thoughtfully consider the world and our own ideas and experience.
 We work to understand our strengths and weaknesses in order to support our learning and personal development.

 INSIDE AN UPPER SENIOR CLASSROOM